dotnet/AspNetCore.Docs/aspnet/dnx/console.rst

 	:linenos:
 	:language: c#

 It really doesn't get any simpler than this.
-Create a file with these contents and save it as ``Program.cs`` in your current folder.
+First create a new folder named `ConsoleApp1` (the name is important, so don't try to use another name).
+Then, create a file with these contents and save it as `Program.cs` in the `ConsoleApp1` folder.

 Specifying Project Settings
 ---------------------------